encukou/freezeyt/docs/config.md

 The name of importable Python module that contains the application must be given in the configuration, or on the command line as first argument.

-Inside the module, *freezeyt* looks for the variable *app* by default.
+Inside the module, Freezeyt looks for the variable *app* by default.
 A different variable can be specified after the module name, separated by a colon (`:`).
 When the module is specified both on the command line and in the config file,